diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_payment_methods.rst

 Create an application
 ----------------------

-First you have to create a default Django application.
+First you need to create a default Django application (or use an existing one).

 If you do not know how to do this, please refer to the excellent `Django tutorial <http://docs.djangoproject.com/en/dev/intro/tutorial01/>`_.